PrincetonUniversity/xicsrt/doc_source/pages/development.rst

   Note:
     XICSRT is already highly vectorized and utilizes numpy array manipulations whenever possible.
-These operations are already very fast, and some are even optimized for multiple processes.
+These operations are already very fast, and some are even optimized for multiple processors.
 For this reason it is unclear how much speed improvement is actually achievable with numba.
-During development of the numba branch please also look into improving the standard numpy code.
+During development of the numba branch please also look into optimizing the standard numpy code.

   Note: